emanuelef/url-short-rust/README.md

 A Go implementation of the URL shortener is available in the `go-version` directory.
 It's built using the Fiber framework, which is designed to be extremely fast and efficient.

+For more details on the Go implementation, see the [Go README](go-version/README.md).

+## Python Implementation

+A Python implementation of the URL shortener is available in the `python-version` directory.
+It's built using FastAPI and uvloop for high performance.

+For more details on the Python implementation, see the [Python README](python-version/README.md).

+## Performance Comparison

-To compare the performance of the Rust and Go implementations, you can use the provided script:
+To compare the performance of the Rust, Go, and Python implementations, you can use the provided script:

 ```bash
 ./compare_performance.sh
 ```

-This will build and run both implementations, run load tests on each, and compare the results.
+This will build and run all implementations, run load tests on each, and compare the results.

-For more details on the Go implementation, see the [Go README](go-version/README.md).

 ## License